 One of our nation's most looming problems is the rise in heart disease and related illnesses.
-The statistics are shocking, particularly when you hear that for the first time in history, today's children are the first generation at risk of not living longer than their parents.

 Lucky for those of us who call Idaho home, there are more than enough ways to keep healthy and fit, or get that way, without spending lots of money.
 Of course, Idaho in the summer is different than Idaho in the winter, and for many of us, getting healthy during the warmer months is far less daunting than during the colder ones.